VonHeikemen/nvim-light/README.md

 * [Build your first Neovim configuration in lua](https://vonheikemen.github.io/devlog/tools/build-your-first-lua-config-for-neovim/)
 * [Neovim's official lua guide](https://neovim.io/doc/user/lua-guide.html)

-## About LSP servers
+## About language servers

 They are external programs that provide IDE-like features to Neovim.
 You need to install them manually.
-Go to nvim-lspconfig's documentation, in [server_configuration.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) you'll find links and instruction on how to install all the supported LSP servers.
+Go to nvim-lspconfig's documentation, in [server_configuration.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) you'll find links and instruction on how to install all the supported language servers.

-Once the LSP server is available in your system you need to add the setup function to your config.
+Once you have a language server available in your system you need to add their setup function to your config.

 For example, if you installed the typescript language server you need to add this.